carlyminjoy/crc/readme.md

 The first endpoint is hit when a user completes the form with their details, sending over their detailed answers, scores and recommendations to Cosmos DB through the `form-submit` proxy.
 The scorecard application grabs all Cosmos entries for each email for display and comparison.

 The second endpoint is hit everytime a user completes the questionnaire, regardless of whether they enter their details or not.
 Their details are anonymously sent to table storage `ccqformstorage` > `cancerriskquiz` for analysis in BI.

-## Scorecard

-### Overview

-The scorecard application uses the `user` url parameter to grab all Cosmos entries for that email on load.
-It then displays the user's total and category scores, recommendations, and relevant resources for their latest answers.